Adopted Dog Helps Grieve the Loss of Her Packmate

 And now it is time for us to go for our walk, knowing that Humphrey’s spirit walks with us!

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Marge won Rainbow Friends Animal Sanctuary in Kurtistown, Hawaii a 2019 Holiday Wishes award.